feranick/tensorflow-builds/README.md

 Choose the image you need from here: https://hub.docker.com/r/tensorflow/build/tags

+You can transfer the binaries from the docker image from your host using:

+`docker cp <containerId>:/tensorflow/bazel-bin/tensorflow/tools/pip_package/wheel_house /host/path/target`

+where the `<containerID>` may be found, while the container is running, with:

+`docker ps -a`

 Once completed, you can purge all docker images with:

 `docker system prune -a`